M. C. Escher in popular culture: Television

-In Transformers: Cyberverse, "the End of the Universe part 2" Optimus, Bumblebee and Wheeljack get stranded in a dimension with infinite stairs connecting to each other defying the laws of gravity.
+In the Transformers: Cyberverse episode "The End of the Universe", Optimus Prime, Bumblebee, and Wheeljack are stranded in a dimension with infinite stairs connecting to each other defying the laws of gravity.
 The space is an allusion to the impossible object thematic of Escher.

 Video games

-In the city building game Afterlife, Hell's ultimate punishment for Envy is called the Escher pit and is designed to torture souls by having them all be given different punishments, and after a few days are allowed to switch with a neighbor, thinking he / she is better off, only to find that all punishments are worse than the last.
+In the city building game Afterlife, Hell's ultimate punishment for Envy is called the Escher pit, designed to torture souls by having them receive different punishments.
+After a few days, the prisoner is allowed to switch with a neighbor, only to find that all punishments are worse than the last.
 The outside slightly resembles Relativity.

-In Final Fantasy IX, the third-disc dungeon Ipsen's Castle is modeled after the painting, featuring an array of inverted ladders and stairs.
+In Final Fantasy IX, the third-disc dungeon Ipsen's Castle is modeled after the painting, featuring various inverted ladders and stairs.

 In AdventureQuest Worlds, the first lord of chaos is Escherion, who has the ability to invert objects and lives in a castle with an inside similar to Relativity.

 In the Psygnosis game Lemmings, the 18th level of "Taxing" is named "Tribute to M.C.
-Escher", as the solution involves building a zigzag stairway slightly reminiscent of Relativity.
+Escher", as the solution involves building a zigzag stairway reminiscent of Relativity.

 In God of War III, 'Hera's Garden' is an Escher inspired puzzle in which the player must manipulate various objects and the camera perspective to guide protagonist Kratos to the exit.

-In Knock-Knock game, one of fragments of reality is a reference to Escher's work.
+In the game Knock-Knock, one of the fragments of reality is a reference to Escher's work.

-During the last decades several video games have been released, some of which are more or less inspired by the art of M.C.
+Over the decades, several video games have been released that are inspired by the art of M.C.
 Escher, such as Monument Valley.
-Some games borrow the graphical art style; some games contain game mechanics that are heavily influenced by the artist while others are simply put tributes to the works of M.C.
-Escher.
+Some games borrow his graphical art style, some contain game mechanics that are heavily influenced by him, and others are tributes to his works.

-In Dusk, the fifth map of second episode is named "The Escher Labs".
-The level itself contains gravity-defying rooms, hallways, and stairs, akin to Relativity.
+In Dusk, the fifth map of the second episode is named "The Escher Labs".
+The level contains gravity-defying rooms, hallways, and stairs, akin to Relativity.

+Wizard101 features a single player instance styled after Relativity known as the "Strange Room" in the Novus expansion.